Dutch bank ABN Amro faces further political hurdles before IPO

 Everything is ready for the government to pull the trigger on the IPO and the procedures are seen as delaying, not blocking, the eventual stock market listing.

-Parties on the right of the political spectrum support the bank's privatization, as does Dijsselbloem's center Labour party, the junior coalition partner.
+Parties on the right of the political spectrum support the bank's privatisation, as does Dijsselbloem's centre-left Labour party, the junior coalition partner.

 A Dutch banking industry source, speaking on condition of anonymity because all the major banks in the Netherlands are competing to participate in ABN's eventual listing, said he sees one more political contretemps lying ahead.